Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Do you believe that your car has bad valve seals or piston rings?
 What are the symptoms and consequences?
 Here's a guide, including the replacement cost.

-If the valve seals or the piston rings become defective, they will require replacement.
+If the valve seals or the piston rings become faulty, they will require replacement.

-You’ll instantly notice some obvious symptoms: low power and increased oil consumption.
+You’ll immediately notice some apparent symptoms: low power and increased oil consumption.

 So without any additional ado, let’s get into it.